ARM-software/abi-aa/vfabia64/vfabia64.rst

 <https://developer.arm.com/docs/100986/latest/>`_.

 .. note:: The SVE-specific rules of the AAPCS are in beta version.
 The
-          list of SVE call-clobbered and call-preserved registers in table `AAVPCS Table`_ will be updated when the final version of the AAPCS is published.
+          list of SVE callee-saved and caller-saved registers in table `AAVPCS Table`_ will be updated when the final version of the AAPCS is published.

-The procedural calling standard of the AAPCS requires that none of the 32 Advanced SIMD vector registers V0-V31 are treated as call-preserved (with the exception of the lower half of V8-V15, or D8-D15), thus requiring the caller to perform up to 32 vector stores before a call and up to 32 vector loads after it (see section 5.1.2 of AAPCS).
+The procedural calling standard of the AAPCS requires that the 32 Advanced SIMD vector registers V0-V31 are caller-saved (with the exception of the lower half of V8-V15, or D8-D15), thus requiring the caller to perform up to 32 vector stores before a call and up to 32 vector loads after it (see section 5.1.2 of AAPCS).
 For workloads with performance hot spots in leaf routines (an example of which are vector math functions), we find that a modified procedural calling standard for the vector units in AArch64 would be more efficient than the base procedural calling standard.
 Therefore, to efficiently support such vector routines, we define a modified version of the base procedural calling standard, called the *Vector Procedure Call Standard for the Arm 64-bit Architecture (AAVPCS)*.

-The list of parameter, result, call-preserved and call-clobbered registers for the AAVPCS are presented in the following table:
+The list of parameter, result, callee-saved and caller-saved registers for the AAVPCS are presented in the following table:

 AAVPCS Table